henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 ## TFs - The coordinate transforms

 In ROS 2, transforms are used to describe the spatial relationships between different coordinate frames in a robotic system.
+You can think about TFs as the coordinate frames that sit in the most important locations in your robot and in the environment.
+They sit at the center of the robot, at the center of sensors, at joints, and there are so the "Map" and "Odometry" frames.
-They allow you to convert positions and orientations from one frame to another, which is crucial for tasks like navigation, sensor fusion, and manipulation.
+They allow you to convert positions and orientations from one frame to another, and basically keep track of how each part of your robot moves in relation to the other parts of the robot.
+This is crucial for tasks like navigation, sensor fusion, and manipulation.

 The main component for handling transforms in ROS 2 is the tf2 library.
 It provides:
 * Coordinate Frames: Each sensor or part of a robot has its own coordinate frame (e.g., the robot's base, sensors, end effectors).
-* Transformations: These include translations (movement along axes) and rotations (change in orientation) between frames.
+* Transformations: These include translations (movement along axes) and rotations (changes in orientation) between frames.

 By using transforms, robots can effectively understand their position in the world and how their sensors and motors are located in relation to their body.

 The relationship between these coordinate frames is determined with tf-tree.
-It essentially tells with a tree-structure what is the child-frame's position in relation to the parent frame.
+It essentially tells with a tree-like structure what is the child-frame's position in relation to the parent frame.

 ### Commonly used coordinate frames